THE GREATEST CELEBRATION IN OUR NATION’S HISTORY

 ABOUT THE TALL SHIPS

-A fleet of majestic tall ships from 32 nations, each a symbol of tradition, adventure, and international goodwill, will fill the harbor in maritime celebration.
+A fleet of majestic tall ships from more than 20 nations, each a symbol of tradition, adventure, and international goodwill, will fill the harbor in maritime celebration.
 The Port of New York and New Jersey will once again welcome the world.

 • Argentina